 He came to Drew thinking he would major in Political Science, because from the time he was a young child he had always wanted to be a lawyer, but after he took a few Political Science classes he realized it wasn’t the right major for him.
 In 2004 Drew introduced Pan African Studies as a major and Dawud was the first student to sign up for it under Dr. Lillie Edwards.
 He also had Intro to Sociology with Dr. Kesha Moore and it just clicked.
 He said, “I thought, THIS is what I am passionate about learning.
 This is where I can see myself excelling.
 I thought sociology would make me a more interesting candidate for law school.”

 As a first-generation student Dawud spent a lot of time working but also participated in many club activities including Kuumba, the Pan-African student organization.
 During his sophomore year he was in charge of marketing, then became co-chair, then Senior advisor.
 He said, “It was all about learning about the diaspora and educating everyone on celebrating everything involved in that.
 Between that and living in UMOJA House, the Pan African theme house on campus, I was heavily involved in Pan-African issues.
 We did great things to spread the word and the joy of being Pan-African.
 One of the highlights was getting the poet Nikki Giovanni to speak and do a book signing at Drew.”
-He was also on ECAB for two years, the organization that managed the budget for all student organizations on campus, senator of Student Government, one of the founding members of the Pan African Choir, and a member of Ariel, Muslim Student Association, the Sexuality and Gender Alliance, and worked in the Equal Opportunities Scholars (EOS) office directly with Twannah Ellington, Assistant Director, since his freshman year.
+He was also on ECAB for two years, the organization that managed the budget for all student organizations on campus, senator of Student Government, one of the founding members of the Pan African Choir, and a member of Ariel, Muslim Student Association, the Sexuality and Gender Alliance, and worked in the Educational Opportunities Scholars (EOS) office directly with Twannah Ellington, Assistant Director, since his freshman year.
 He was also a peer counselor for the EOS summer program for three years.
 Dawud said about his experience as an EOS student, peer counselor, and employee, “It was my way of giving back to an organization that made it possible for me to go to college.
 EOS is a family.
 Years later I am still talking to EOS members and we discuss the joys and the amazing things that are happening in our lives.
 It really opened my eyes to how interconnected we can all be even though we come from different backgrounds and places.
 It was an extra layer of support that I wish everyone had access to.
 College can be difficult at times and to have a group supporting you, took a load off my shoulders.
 Without Twannah Ellington and EOS Director Cordelza Haynes, I wouldn’t have been able to make it as far as I did.
 It was through these co-curriculum experiences that I learned the power of networking and the power of community building and how we can do so much as we come together as a student body or as an organization.
 I really think this was the foundation of some of the things I did post Drew.”

 Dawud’s mentors include Dr. Moore, Dr. Rosenbloom, Dr. Lilly Edwards and Dr. Obiri Addo who Dawud said was amazing!
 He said, “I had an opportunity to go on a Drew trip with Dr. Addo to Ghana.
 This was between my sophomore and junior year.
 We travelled 3 weeks, to eight out the ten regions in Ghana and visited some neighboring countries.
 My research was a cross-cultural study on where I examined the difference between the idea of masculinity in West Africans compared to the idea of masculinity in the African-American community.
 The interviews I conducted with these men in Africa was an eye-opening experience.
 This helped me prepare for my future work in social work.